pavel-rossinsky/time-to-first-byte/README.md

 ## Examples of using
 ### 1. For a single URL
-Being in the `time-to-first-byte` project root folder, run:
+Being in the `ttfb-time-to-first-byte-cli` project root folder, run:
 ```
 ./ttfb.sh -u https://github.com/